FabianRolfMatthiasNoll/information-monitor/README.md

 - [x] Open pre-configured websites
 - [x] Switch automatically after a pre-defined time
-- [x] Display images from a local folder
+- [x] Display images and videos from a local folder
-- [x] Automatically add all pictures from a folder
+- [x] Automatically add all media from a folder

 ## Prerequisites